-Turn left at the first trail.
-After climbing just a few yards, turn left onto onto the Ridge Trail (or check out the High School Trail first; see below).
+Turn left at the first trail, climb just a few yards, then turn left again onto the Ridge Trail (or you can take an optional side trip on the High School Trail; see below).

-The Ridge Trail immediately begins a climb that's incessant if not especially difficult.
-The redwood-dominated forest soon gives way to a mixture of conifers as the trail meanders up the hillside.
+The Ridge Trail immediately begins an incessant climb up the hillside.
 The hoots of the Roaring Camp steam trains echo through the valley, and there’s also a some traffic noise that eventually fades to a low hum and then disappears completely.

-Turn left on the Fall Creek Trail, which at first descends steeply through a narrow canyon.
-The canyon soon opens up and the grade becomes more level.
-After the Barrel Mill Area, the woods gradually becomes more lush and scenic.
-The trail crosses Fall Creek on a low footbridge (if this bridge gets washed out during heavy rains, you’d be stranded, but I’ve yet to see that happen).
+The canyon soon opens up, the grade becomes more level, and the woods become increasingly lush and scenic.
+The trail crosses Fall Creek on a low footbridge that’s intended to be washed out during heavy rains.
+If that happened you’d be stranded, but I’ve yet to see that happen.

-At the intersection with the Cape Horn Trail, bear left.
-The trail crosses the creek four times and passes through a little gorge before joining the South Fork Trail.
+Bear left at the intersection with the Cape Horn Trail.
+The trail crosses the creek four more times and passes through a little gorge before joining the South Fork Trail.
 Continue to the Bennett Creek Trail, then turn right and return to the parking lot.

 The High School Trail descends to a flat with a dense, lush second-growth redwood grove.
 The grove looks much different from the rest of the park, with a relatively open understory and a carpet of redwood sorrel.
 It’s an easy and popular place to walk.